pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `SetupImGuiStyle`: *VoidFunction, default=_ImGuiDefaultSettings::SetupDefaultImGuiConfig*.
     If needed, setup your own style by providing your own SetupImGuiStyle callback

+* `RegisterTests`: *VoidFunction, default=empty*.
+   A function that is called once ImGuiTestEngine is ready to be filled with tests and automations definitions.

 * `mobileCallbacks`: *_MobileCallbacks_*.
 Callbacks that are called by the application when running under "Android, iOS and WinRT".